 Application materials for the Anne Louise Martino Leadership Award can be accessed once you are enrolled in the Leadership Certificate on Canvas during your advising appointment.

-Anne Louise Martino Leadership Award Recipients—Spring 2022
+Anne Louise Martino Leadership Award Recipients: Spring 2024

-To see Tamia’s video submission, click here.
+To see Ciboney’s video submission, click here.